Skip to main contentScroll Top

 After checking, I have confirmation that now, you can get the permit on site in Dong Van (or Meo Vac too).
 This is the journey I was most looking forward to doing.
 I was not disappointed.
 Having fallen a little behind schedule, I arrived at night, a little frustrated, but well satisfied by the superb and different landscapes I had encountered that day.

-The police station was still open and we were able to get the permit, which is mandatory to stay in the region (the hotel gave it to us required).
+The police station was still open and we were able to get the permit, which is mandatory to stay in the region (the hotel asked us for it).

 motorcycle roadtrip north vietnam ha giang